-(1) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.

-(2) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks.

-(3) The adequacy of procedures for ensuring feedback and continuous improvement in the operation of the proposed project.
+- (1) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable. - (2) The adequacy of the management plan to achieve the objectives of the proposed project on time and within budget, including clearly defined responsibilities, timelines, and milestones for accomplishing project tasks. - (3) The extent to which performance feedback and continuous improvement are integral to the design of the proposed project. - (4) The mechanisms the applicant will use to broadly disseminate information on its project so as to support further development or replication. - D. Quality of the Project Evaluation (Up to 20 Points)

-(4) The extent to which the applicant demonstrates that it has the resources to operate the project beyond the length of the grant, including a multi-year financial and operating model and accompanying plan; the demonstrated commitment of any partners; evidence of broad support from stakeholders (e.g., State educational agencies, teachers' unions) critical to the project's long-term success; or more than one of these types of evidence.

-D. Quality of the Project Evaluation (Up to 20 Points)